Does Snooping On Employees Make Them Work More Efficiently?

 Most employee contracts give management free rein to do what it wants with data gathered from office-issued equipment, but some surveilled workers are fighting back.
 A former sales executive at wire-transfer firm Intermex filed an unfair dismissal lawsuit against the firm earlier this year, alleging that she was fired after she uninstalled an app on her work cellphone that tracked her whereabouts 24/7.
 Myrna Arias claims her boss even bragged that he could use the app to tell how fast she was driving when she was off duty.
 But with few legal protections against prying employers, employment experts say workers should avoid doing anything on their company computer or phone that they wouldn’t want their superiors to see.

 If you don’t want to resort to “Big Brother” spying techniques to improve efficiency at your organization, Coggo can help.
-Go to www.coggno.com and take a look at our library of online training courses that are geared toward improving efficiency.
+Go to www.coggno.com and take a look at our library of online personal development courses that are geared toward improving efficiency.
 Chances are, online training will be embraced more enthusiastically than spying.